BrittaP/Git_started/course.md

 {{8}}
 ********************************************************************************

-I would like to use Git for versioning my research data.
+I already use Git for versioning my research data.

 ********************************************************************************